saimthecan/CoinTracker/README.md

 ## 📈 Project Description

 **Coin-Tracker** is a comprehensive web application that allows users to track the performance of coins shared by their favorite crypto influencers, manage their favorite coins, and perform average profit/loss analysis.
 The application fetches real-time data using the **DexScreener API** to provide current price and market cap information.
 Additionally, it delivers the most up-to-date cryptocurrency news via **RSS feeds**, allowing users to read the latest news directly within the app.
-Coin-Tracker aims to provide valuable insights for crypto investors by focusing on the success of influencers' shared coins through its user-friendly interface and efficient data management.
+Coin-Tracker aims to provide valuable insights for crypto investors by focusing on the success of influencers' shared coins, helping users navigate the high-risk, high-reward **GEM market** by relying on insights from influencers through its user-friendly interface and efficient data management.

 🔗 **Live Demo:** [Access Coin-Tracker Here](https://cointracker-canozgen.netlify.app/)